Normalized difference vegetation index: Limitations

+NDVI is a very widely using system, however, it can become hard to interpret due to an oversimplification of more complex surface signals.
+Satellite data that is used includes a mixture of vegetation, soil, shadows, and the atmosphere itself, so it does not simply represent vegetation.
+Due to this oversimplification, information can be lost and in fact be misinterpreted of any actual vegetation conditions occurring at the time.
+Additionally, even if NDVI can cover larger areas, it's hard for it to capture individual plants which causes mismatches in field and satellite data.
+This makes linking productivity to an area much more uncertain for people like farmers.
+Differences between sensors and data processing methods can produce slightly different NDVI values making it hard for people to compare datasets from different timescales or platforms.
+This can also happen with the way people configure their sensor calibration or just how the resolution taken at the time was processed that could produce these changes.
+With this in mind, because of these limitation, NDVI can only be more reliably used for general vegetation pattern alongside other indices to provide a more accurate analysis and interpretation.

-A number of derivatives and alternatives to NDVI have been proposed in the scientific literature to address these limitations, including the Perpendicular Vegetation Index, the Soil-Adjusted Vegetation Index, the Atmospherically Resistant Vegetation Index and the Global Environment Monitoring Index.
+A number of derivatives and alternatives to NDVI have been proposed in the scientific literature to address these limitations, including the Perpendicular Vegetation Index, the soil-adjusted vegetation index, the atmospherically resistant vegetation index and the global environment monitoring index.
 Each of these attempted to include intrinsic correction(s) for one or more perturbing factors.
 A current alternative adopted by USGS is the enhanced vegetation index (EVI), correcting for soil effects, canopy background, and aerosol influences.

 It is not until the mid-1990s, however, that a new generation of algorithms were proposed to estimate directly the biogeophysical variables of interest (e.g., the fraction of absorbed photosynthetically active radiation, FAPAR), taking advantage of the enhanced performance and characteristics of modern sensors (in particular their multispectral and multiangular capabilities) to take all the perturbing factors into account.
 In spite of many possible perturbing factors upon the NDVI, it remains a valuable quantitative vegetation monitoring tool when the photosynthetic capacity of the land surface needs to be studied at the appropriate spatial scale for various phenomena.